 What is oxidative rancidity?

 Oxidative rancidity is a reaction of fatty acids with oxygen.
 More specifically it is the reaction of double bonds in unsaturated fatty acids with oxygen.
-Upon reacting with oxygen very reactive components (amongst others hydroperoxides) will be formed.
+Upon reacting with oxygen very reactive components (among others hydroperoxides) will be formed.
 These will react in all sorts of ways, resulting into the flavour and odor molecules that we taste and smell on a rancid product.

 Oxidative rancidity will always require oxygen to occur.
 Apart from that though, relatively little is required to start the reaction, it can already be initiated by light.